Learn the Hat Burning Process (Step by Step)

 Line control separates beginner work from polished results.

-- Watch your temperature.
+- Watch your temperature

 - Burn slowly and steadily